 I affirm Promethean self-expansion and world creation which praises human powers while whole-heartedly acknowledging not only our limits, but also the grotesque tendency we have to hurt one another.
 This self-reliance is best suited for an Emersonian creative democracy which strives to bring us all into our fullest selves.
 This, in my view, is not far from love: where we are all fully recognized, not by our labor alone, but by our existing, poorly and greatly.
 The deep beauty of having another affirm our lives is enough to bring us to our knees in deep graciousness that life allows such wonderful things to happen.

-Aaron Stauffer is a second year MDiv student at Union Theological Seminary in NYC with a focus in Ethics.
-Passionate about developing communities and building power in civic society, Aaron worked as an IAF organizer through the Young Adult Volunteer of the PC(USA) program in 2010-2011, is currently doing his Field Education with the Poverty Initiative at Union and works for Religions for Peace USA, while remaining active with the Student Christian Movement NYC.
+Aaron Stauffer is a third year MDiv student at Union Theological Seminary in NYC with a focus in Ethics.
+Passionate about developing communities and building power in civic society, Aaron worked as an IAF organizer through the Young Adult Volunteer of the PC(USA) program in 2010-2011, is currently doing his Field Education with the Poverty Initiative at Union, while remaining active with the Student Christian Movement NYC.
 He finds himself continually drawn to local, organized responses to deep economic, political disenfranchisement and oppression.
 He blogs regularly at aaronkstauffer.tumblr.com